dido18/simpynet/README.md

 2. Python
 3. Network

-`simpynet` is a framework totally written in `Python`,it is able to simulate the mechanism at any level of the TCP/IP model in a network ( physical, link,network,transport,application).
+`simpynet` is a framework totally written in `Python`,it is able to simulate the mechanism at any level of the TCP/IP protocol suite model (physical,link, network, transport, application).

-The simulation is done by  the model DES (Discrete-Event-Simulation).
+`simpynet` is based on the DES (Discrete-Event-Simulation) simulation model.
-The simulator doesn't provide a GUI (such different simulator of networks as GNS3,OMNeT++).
+The simulator doesn't provide a GUI (such as other simulator GNS3,OMNeT++) but is recommended for teaching purpose, because are required programming skills.

-`simpynet` provides a `logging` mechanism  and collectors that collects data during the execution of a simulation in order to realize `statistical`  analysis.
+`simpynet` provides a `logging` mechanism  and `collectors` machanism.
+The first is utilized for logging the information during the exectution of the simulation the latter for collectiong  parameters in order to realize `statistical`  analysis.

-`simpynet` was born  as support theaching software for the course of Computer Network at university of Florence.
+`simpynet` was born  as support theaching software for the course of Computer Network at University of Florence.

 # Requirements
 --------------------------